 In Disquieting, Cynthia Cruz tarries with others who have provided examples of how to "turn away," or reject the ideologies of contemporary neoliberal culture.
 These essays inhabit connections between silence, refusal, anorexia, mental illness, and neoliberalism.
 Cruz also explores the experience of being working-class and poor in contemporary culture, and how those who are silenced often turn to forms of disquietude that value open-endedness, complexity, and difficulty.
 Disquieting: Essays on Silence draws on philosophy, theory, art, film, and literature to offer alternative ways of being in this world and possibilities for building a new one.
-"Weaving together personal narrative, theory, philosophy and art, Disquieting features eight fiercely vulnerable and profoundly relatable essays." -Broken Pencil Magazine Cynthia Cruz is the author of five poetry collections.and the editor of a new anthology of contemporary Latina poetry, Other Musics.
+"Cruz writes with crystalline clarity and poetic nuance, in an art-making that is a kind of metabolic mystery.
+When the binaries break down, when doubling turns into erasure, we get a third thing, a fissure that is both no-thing and the seed of creation itself.
+Cruz's book inhabits this gap with generosity, rigor, and urgency." -LA Review of Books Cynthia Cruz is the author of five poetry collections and the editor of an anthology of contemporary Latinx poetry, Other Musics.
 Cruz is the recipient of fellowships from Yaddo, the MacDowell Colony, and a Hodder fellowship from Princeton University.
 She currently lives in Brooklyn.

-May 2019 Essais Series No. 7 Rights Available:
+October 2019 Salon Series No. 1 Rights Available: